-Continuing in our series of Migrants’ Tale – first had accounts of the migrant experience in New Zealand taken from locations around the net.
+Continuing in our very popular series of Migrants’ Tale – first had accounts of the migrant experience in New Zealand taken from locations around the net.
 For hundreds more Migrant Tales in the series click here – link.

 This message was published on a members only internet Group, a hybrid between an electronic mailing list and threaded internet forum with hundreds of members.
 This is a common way for intending and existing emigrants to exchange information about New Zealand.